-We want to try and ensure that all students have a positive experience at DMU.
-So it is important that you ask for advice and support as early as possible with issues to reduce the possible impact on your mental health.
+We want to ensure that all students have a positive experience at DMU.
+It's important to us that you ask for advice and support as early as possible with any issues you might be facing in order to reduce the possible impact on your mental health.

-- Assessment of whether practical adjustment’s could be made to teaching, coursework hand-in times or exams, to try and reduce the impact that a mental health condition has on the your studies at university.
+- Assessment of whether practical adjustments could be made to teaching, coursework hand-in times or exams, to reduce the impact that a mental health condition has on the your studies at university

 To access support please email email@example.com or book a Single Point of Access (SPA) appointment via MyGateway.

 Informing DMU about your mental health condition

 We strongly recommend that you inform DMU if you have any existing mental health conditions; this will enable DMU to make you aware of the support you are entitled to.
 If you have medical evidence to support your condition, it is advisable to provide DMU with a copy so you can access further support that you may be entitled to.